-Eliminating "added" sugar from your diet is a challenging undertaking.
+Eliminating added sugar from your diet is a challenging undertaking.
 Even products not thought of as sweetened, like bread and sauces, can be laden with sugar.
 Some of the worst culprits are low-fat foods.
-These sound like they should be good for us but when the fat is removed, it is often replaced with additional sugar.
-For this reason, I avoid low -fat foods like the plague - Just give me good healthy fat and cut out that evil sugar!
+These sound like they should be good for us, but when the fat is removed, it's often replaced with additional sugar.
+For this reason, I avoid low-fat foods like the plague.
+Just give me good healthy fat and cut out that evil sugar!

-When it comes to packaged foods, reading the ingredients is a good start, but this villain comes in many guises.
+When it comes to packaged foods, but this villain comes in many guises.
 Watch out for words ending in "ose" like fructose, sucrose, maltose, dextrose, and the all too common, high fructose corn syrup.
 Oh, and don't be lured by the phrase "sugar-free."
 This usually means the bad sugar has been replaced by an even worse artificial sweetener like aspartame.
 These have their own health issues (many still unknown) and should be avoided.
 When you want to add a little sweetness, raw honey, maple syrup, or coconut palm sugar are healthier choices - but don't go overboard - these are sweet treats and should be eaten in moderation.

 The good news